 The MiG-29 was chosen because it could perform various tricks and acrobatics which the other planes at the air show could not and due to this nature of the plane it would naturally draw the crowd’s attention to it.

-During the evening of May 8, 1992, a giant An-124 transport plane bearing the flag of Ukraine landed at Canadian Forces Base Namao.
+During the evening of May 8, 1992, a giant Antonov transport plane bearing the flag of Ukraine landed at Canadian Forces Base Namao.
 Inside the aircraft were two disassembled MiG-29 fighter jets.
 The MiGs had only recently been re-painted in Lviv in blue and yellow colours with a trident insignia on their tails.
 The two MiGs were reassembled in record time over the next two days as the ground crews worked until 2 or 3 AM to finish a job that normally takes four days.
 After engine tests and flight manoeuvres, the aircraft were ready.

 This was the start of a three-month tour of air shows in Canada and the U.S. for the Ukrainian MiGs.
-This is a shorter version of a somewhat more complex story that I will try to tell in some future posts
+This is a shorter version of a somewhat more complex story…

 Ukrainian Su-27s at RIAT 1996